tzah4748/K-Means-Parallel-Part-2/README.md

 ## ***Introduction:***
-This documentation is the final project assignment as part of “Parallel and Distributed Computation (10324)” course.
+This is the documentation of the final project assignment as part of “Parallel and Distributed Computation (10324)” course.
 The assignment was to implement and parallelize the K-Means algorithm.
 My solution is based on the **“Simplified K-Means algorithm”** given to us in the assignment file.